samuelpenn/rpg/roll20/traveller/README.md

 !attack pistol +2 -
 ```

 Make an attack with the named weapon.
-The matching is case insensitive.
+The matching is case insensitive, and will try
+partial matches if an exact match is not found.
+An exact match is preferred over a
+'begins with' match, which is preferred over a 'contains in' match.

 If a positive/negative modifier is present, this will be used as a DM to the roll.